-1) Dataset: We evaluate the performance of our cellular traffic prediction model on the dataset discussed in Section II-B. It covers comprehensive cellular data usage traces of 1.5 million users monitored at 5,929 cell towers from June 5th to 18th, 2016.
+We evaluate the performance of our cellular traffic prediction model on the dataset discussed in Section 3.2.
+It covers comprehensive cellular data usage traces of 1.5 million users monitored at 5,929 cell towers from June 5th to 18th, 2016.
 As we aim at a temporal resolution of half an hour, we aggregate the traffic at each cell tower every half an hour.
+We extract the dependency relationship G as Section 5 describes.
+Fig. 12 illustrates the degree distribution of G. From the figure, we can see that most cell towers (about 90 percent) have less than 40 neighbors.
 We choose data from the last two days as the testing data, and all data before that as training data.